projectcalico/calico/maintenance/ebpf/ebpf-and-eks.md

 If you are familiar with the AMI creation process, it is also possible to create a custom AMI based on Ubuntu 20.04, which is suitable:

-* Create an instance from the default EKS Ubuntu image.
+* Create an EKS cluster with a nodeGroup that uses `amiFamily=Ubuntu1804`

-* Log into the instance with `ssh` and upgrade it to Ubuntu 20.04.
+* Log into a worker instance with `ssh` and upgrade it to Ubuntu 20.04.

 * [Save the instance off as a custom AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html){:target="_blank"} and make a note of the AMI ID

+* Delete the EKS cluster.

 * Using `eksctl`: start your cluster as normal:
   ```